tommasoltrz/FaceBlur/README.md

 For better usability the script can be turned into a desktop app using [Fbs](https://build-system.fman.io), the only prerequisite is
 Python 3.5 or 3.6.
 Python 3.7 is not yet officially supported.

+This project is meant as a design research tool to speed up the process of blurring faces and being GDPR compliant.

 ## Setup
 Open the terminal and clone this repo: